Research Ideas and Outcomes :

 In this manuscript, we have presented multiple theoretical and experimental observations that argue for dissociation of articulate speech and voluntary imagination: 1) The neurological apparatus for articulate speech (the Broca’s and Wernicke’s areas) is distinct from the neurological apparatus for voluntary imagination (the LPFC control over the visual areas in the posterior cortex).
 2) Double dissociation of PFS and articulate speech in patients with brain lesions: patients with PFS paralysis do not demonstrate changes in articulate speech and patients with expressive aphasia can have normal PFS.
 3) Double dissociation of PFS and articulate speech in childhood language development: some children acquire normal articulate speech while showing clear deficits in voluntary imagination, while others can have trouble in articulate speech, but attain normal PFS.
 4) Our recent data from a large group of children with autism demonstrate that children improve their language following a course of voluntary imagination exercises.
 All these observations point to the dichotomy of recursive language evolution and the importance of the visuospatial component of language.

 The dichotomy of recursive language evolution poses a dilemma: which of the two components of language was driving recursive language acquisition in hominins?
 Since articulate speech is so obviously different between humans and apes, this question has been commonly answered in favour of articulate speech.
-Charles Darwin wrote in 1871: “I cannot doubt that language owes its origin to the imitation and modification, aided by signs and gestures, of various natural sounds, the voices of other animals, and man’s own instinctive cries” (Darwin 1871).
-In his view, Darwin followed Max Müller (1861) who assumed that once hominins had stumbled upon the appropriate mechanism for producing articulate speech, a communication system would develop and language would evolve.
-However, as clearer understanding of differences in voluntary imagination between humans and apes emerges, this conventional wisdom is put in doubt.
-Apes who learned hundreds of words do not show any improvement of their voluntary imagination: they cannot integrate modifiers or juxtapose various mental objects at will to demonstrate PFS ability.
+Charles Darwin wrote in 1871: “I cannot doubt that language owes its origin to the imitation and modification, aided by signs and gestures, of various natural sounds, the voices of other animals, and man’s own instinctive cries” (

 In fact, the argument in favour of the speech apparatus limiting the acquisition of recursive language is fundamentally weak, as speech is not an obligatory component of recursive language at all.
 If hominins had neurological machinery for voluntary imagination, they could have invented sign language.
-A sign language does not require hundreds of mutations necessary for an articulate speech apparatus and apes easily learn hundreds of signs (Patterson and Gordon 2002, Segerdahl et al. 2005).
-All formal sign languages include spatial prepositions and other recursive elements.
-In a largest natural experiment of language origin, four hundred Nicaraguan deaf children assembled in two schools in the 1970s (genetically modern children, with the propensity for normal voluntary imagination) spontaneously invented a new recursive sign language in just a few generations (Senghas and Coppola 2001).
-Thus, the capacities of the speech apparatus could not have been a limiting factor in the acquisition of recursive language.
-The only possible explanation for not acquiring recursive language earlier during human evolution is the unavailability of PFS in our ancestors before 70,000 ya.
+A sign language does not require hundreds of mutations necessary for an articulate speech apparatus and apes easily learn hundreds of signs (

 Additional supporting evidence for this hypothesis comes from the observation of the variety of sound boxes in birds and the uniqueness of human voluntary imagination.
-Articulate sounds can be generated by Grey parrots and thousands of other songbird species (Pepperberg 2010).
-This shows that improving sound articulation is, evolutionarily speaking, a simpler process than improving voluntary imagination.
+Articulate sounds can be generated by Grey parrots and thousands of other songbird species (

 On the bases of neurological observations, archaeological findings, children studies, the sign language argument and variety of sound boxes in birds, we argue that the evolution of hominin speech apparatus must have followed (rather than led to) the improvements in voluntary imagination.
 Contrary to Darwin’s prediction, not speech, but voluntary imagination appears to define the pace of recursive language evolution.